rahim8050/rahim8050/README.md

 ### 🔭 What I’m Working On

-- Modern backend architectures with **security, observability, and reliability** at the core
+- Designing and deploying modular microservices (Rust + Python) with secure, observable, and scalable APIs
+- Building distributed backend systems for high-performance and fault-tolerant workloads
-- Automated infrastructure workflows & **CI/CD** for Python & PHP backends
+- Implementing production-grade CI/CD pipelines and automated infrastructure workflows
-- Projects involving **API security, authentication, and rate limiting**
-- Integrating **AI and backend systems** (LLM-backed services and internal tools)
-- Advanced backend architectures & distributed systems
+- Integrating AI/LLM-backed services into backend systems for dynamic decision-making
-- High-performance Python patterns
-- AI-powered backend integrations (Nextcloud + custom APIs)

 ---